mrchetan/RecommendedExtensionPack/README.md

-## Recommended collection by Chetan Bhalothia
+## Recommended collection by Mr Chetan

-A Recommended collection for Laravel and Flutter development on VS Code by Chetan Bhalothia.
+A Recommended collection for Laravel and Flutter development on VS Code by Mr Chetan (Chetan Bhalothia).

 VS Code extension pack help to create a your Flutter app using Dart and Laravel apps.